ben6uw/HarrisonBR_HoffmanJM_2021/README.md

 As of September 16th 2021, this repository contains R files and the data necessary to run the analysis.
 The user will have to download the R files and data into their file system, code the correct file paths and update the required R packages, etc.

-The R files are named:
+A list of the R files and their purpose:

 LC-MS DATA PROCESSING (post peak-calling and metabilte intensity measurement; raw LC-MS data and earlier analytical steps are available at: https://www.metabolomicsworkbench.org/)